 Our approach is based on the tidyverse.
 We find that Base R solutions, in general are more difficult for beginners to grasp.
 Close collaboration with our resident Python experts ensures that we are ready to switch gears if necessary.

 SQL, Structured Query Language, is the language we use to get data from the most common databases.
 It is possible to do quite advanced analyses in SQL.
 Our primary focus working with SQL is to get our hands on the data, and then do the analysis in other software packages.
 We aim to provide training in elementary use of SQL, and incorporate the method in other situations where useful.

-Voyant Tools is an Open Source software, that can be used both online and offline if you install it on your own computer.
+Voyant Tools is an Open Source software that can be used both online and offline, if you install it on your own computer.
 Voyant Tools can be used for text analysis.
 It houses several different tools that are combined on one platform.
-The program is smart ten explore, analyze and interpret text corpora and smart to gain insight into what different text analysis algorithms do and can do.
-It is most widespread in the digital humanities, but will also be relevant in other fields, such as digital social sciences.
+The program is useful for exploring, analysing and interpreting text collections and can be used for gaining insight into what different text analysis algorithms do and can do.
+It is most prevalent in the digital humanities, but will also be relevant in other areas such as digital social science.